 Fit: Will the proposed work enhance alcohol and HIV research at LSUHSC, either by enhancing current areas of strength, creating new collaborations, and/or creating synergy between ongoing strengths in multiple research groups?

 Approach: Are the overall approach, design, methods and analysis adequately developed and appropriate to address the aims of the study?
 Is this plan explicitly described in the proposal?

-Investigator(s): Is he/she appropriately trained and experienced in the research area to carry out the proposed work?
-Does he/she have the track record that would warrant extramural funding based on the data obtained?
+Investigator(s): Is the PI appropriately trained and experienced in the research area to carry out the proposed work?
+Does the PI have the track record that would warrant extramural funding based on the data obtained?